Writing for a Shared Universe

 What if I miss a class?

 All of our classes are recorded and available to view via streaming link for the duration of the course.
 And on top of that, you’ll have exclusive access to the Comics Experience forum set up just for the class.
 You’ll be able to interact with the rest of your class all week long at any time!

 If I don’t live in the United States, can I still take the course?

 You bet.
 We’ve had students jump in from Europe, Asia, Australia, and South America and Africa.
 Not Antarctica yet, but give us time!
 Some of these students have not been able to attend live, but they’ve viewed the recordings and interacted with their classmates online!

 This course is pretty much all practical industry advice.
 We’re trying to make this the closest we can to simulating the actual freelance writer experience as possible.

 How do I sign up?

-Click on the Paypal button above and you’ll get an email confirmation and instructions within two business days giving you everything you need to get started with the course.
+Click on the “Add to Cart” button for this course and you’ll get an email confirmation and instructions within two business days containing information about taking the class.

-You must have completed the Introduction to Comic Book Writing course to enroll in this class.
+Prerequisite: You must have completed the Introduction to Writing Comics course to enroll in this class.